 Our group also runs short courses on Bayesian hierarchical modelling and WinBUGS.

-Papathomas M, Richardson S, 2016, Exploring dependence between categorical variables: Benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms., J Stat Plan Inference, Vol:173, ISSN:0378-3758, Pages:47-63
+Papathomas M, Richardson S, 2016, Exploring dependence between categorical variables: Benefits and limitations of using variable selection within Bayesian clustering in relation to log-linear modelling with interaction terms, Journal of Statistical Planning and Inference, Vol:173, ISSN:0378-3758, Pages:47-63

 et al., 2016, Phenotype Similarity Regression for Identifying the Genetic Determinants of Rare Diseases, American Journal of Human Genetics, Vol:98, ISSN:1537-6605, Pages:490-499